-- (1) The amounts in this column represent the aggregate grant date fair value of the options grants, calculated in accordance with Financial Accounting Standards Board (FASB), Accounting Standards Codification, or ASC, Topic 718.
+- (2) The amounts in this column represent the aggregate grant date fair value of the options grants, calculated in accordance with FASB ASC Topic 718.
 These amounts do not necessarily correspond to the actual value that may be realized by the executive in connection with his option awards.
 The assumptions made in valuing the option awards reported in this column are described in our audited consolidated financial statements (Note 3.
-Summary of Significant Accounting Policies Stock-based compensation and Note 13, Stock-based Compensation) included in our Annual Report on Form 10-K for the year-ended December 31, 2019, as filed with the SEC. - (2) The amounts in this column represent performance bonuses earned by the named executive officers in the year shown based upon the achievement of preestablished performance objectives.
-See " Non-Equity Incentive Plan Compensation " below. - (3) The amounts in this column include matching contributions to the named executive officers' accounts under our 401(k) plan and premiums paid with respect to life insurance for the benefit of the named executive officers.
-For each executive officer, the 401(k) matching contribution was \$11,200 and \$11,000 for 2019 and 2018, respectively.
-Additionally, the amount in this column for Dr. Mahmoud includes a payment of \$11,073 in both 2019 and 2018 related to a life insurance policy for certain additional life insurance benefits pursuant to the terms of his employment agreement as described below under " Employment Agreements " below
+Summary of Significant Accounting Policies Stock-based compensation and Note 13, Stock-based Compensation) included in our Annual Report on Form 10-K for the year-ended December 31, 2020, as filed with the SEC. - (3) The amounts in this column represent performance bonuses earned by the named executive officers in the year shown based upon the achievement of preestablished performance objectives.
+See "- Non-Equity Incentive Plan Compensation" below. - (4) The amounts in this column include matching contributions to the named executive officers' accounts under our 401(k) plan and premiums paid with respect to life insurance for the benefit of the named executive officers.
+For each executive officer, the 401(k) matching contribution was \$11,400 and \$11,200 for 2020 and 2019, respectively.
+Additionally, the amount in this column for Dr. Mahmoud includes a payment of \$11,073 in both 2020 and 2019 related to a life insurance policy for certain additional life insurance benefits pursuant to the terms of his employment agreement as described below under "Employment Agreements" below. - (5) Mr. Marino received a special bonus in the amount of \$100,000 for his superior contributions in 2019.